wp-plugins/thesography/readme.txt

 == Installation ==

-1. Upload the Exifography folder to the `/wp-content/plugins/` directory
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Visit the Exifography Options page under the WordPress Settings menu.
 1. See the [Exifography plugin page](http://www.kristarella.com/exifography/) for instructions on EXIF display.